| Serbien, Mazedonien, Bosnien-Herzegowina Bericht zur Menschenrechtslage 2021 in Serbien

 Kooperations- und Fördermöglichkeiten für flüchtlingspolitische Veranstaltungen und Projekte

-Broschüre des FR NRW, Stand September 2024, zu verschiedenen Institutionen, die fortlaufend für eine finanzielle Unterstützung von Projekten und Veranstaltungen zu flüchtlingspolitischen Themen angefragt werden können.
+Broschüre des FR NRW, Stand Dezember 2024, zu verschiedenen Institutionen, die fortlaufend für eine finanzielle Unterstützung von Projekten und Veranstaltungen zu flüchtlingspolitischen Themen angefragt werden können.

 Mehr dazu